 Legal Guides for Employment

 Written by attorney Kevin Holmes, over 5 years ago.
 STAFF PICK

 Do not argue your case.
 Your job is to testify to facts, describe your symptoms, give estimates of your limitations, outline your daily activities, and provide lots of examples of your... more

-Written by attorney John Tucker, over 5 years ago.
+Written by attorney John Tucker, almost 6 years ago.
 STAFF PICK

 Option 1: Go to the Local Social Security Office Your first option is to go to your local Social Security Administration ("SSA") office and tell them you want to apply for Social Security... more

-Written by attorney Matthew MacKelly, over 5 years ago.
+Written by attorney Matthew MacKelly, almost 6 years ago.
 STAFF PICK

 Refusal to Hire Due to Preganancy Refusing to hire you for a job you are qualified and able to perform because you are pregnant is discrimination.
 You must be treated the same as non-... more

 Written by attorney Richard Behlmann, over 4 years ago.
 STAFF PICK